KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$\left|1+h\lambda\right|<1$$

-i.e., $h\lambda must be inside a circle in the complex plane of radius 1 centered at -1.
-This may sound stringent, but recall that $h$ is typically very small. $If $\lambda$ is purely real, then the following must be true for Euler's method to be stable
+i.e., $h\lambda$ must be inside a circle in the complex plane of radius 1 centered at -1.
+This may sound stringent, but recall that $h$ is typically very small.
+If $\lambda$ is purely real, then the following must be true for Euler's method to be stable

 $$h\le\frac{-2}{\lambda}$$